versify-llc/getversify/README.md

 ## Deploy Steps

-1. `npm run build`
+Create a build of the project: `npm run build`\
-2. `firebase deploy`
+Deploy the build to firebase: `firebase deploy`\
-3. If auth error, run `firebase login --reauth` before deploy
+You may need to run `firebase login --reauth` if the deploy step fails.